×

 {

-const char st1[] = "S"; //string with single character
+const char st1[] = "S"; // string with single character

-const char st2[] = "Hey Somya"; //Normal string constant
+const char st2[] = "Hey Somya"; // normal string

-const char st3[] = "Hey\nSomya"; //string constant with escape sequences
+const char st3[] = "Hey\nSomya"; // string with escape sequence

-printf("string constant with single character: %s", st1);
+printf("string constant with single character: %s\n", st1);

-printf("normal string constant: %s", st2);
+printf("normal string constant: %s\n", st2);

-printf("string with escape sequences: %s", st3);
+printf("string with escape sequences: %s\n", st3);

 return 0;